 What we do

-Our primary tool to accomplish our mission is Northwest Certified Forestry (NCF), a membership program for public, non-profit, and family forest landowners that provides access to Forest Stewardship Council (FSC) certification, forest management assistance, landowner incentives, marketing, and educational workshops.
-We currently work with over 160 members across more than 160,000 acres in Washington and Oregon.
+Our primary tool to accomplish our mission is Northwest Certified Forestry (NCF), a membership program for public, non-profit, and family forest landowners that provides access to Forest Stewardship Council (FSC) certification, as well as forest management assistance, connections landowner incentives programs, marketing, and educational workshops.
+We currently have more than 160 members across more than 160,000 acres in Oregon and Washington.

 In addition to NCF, NNRG launched its Watershed Innovations program in 2009.
 The program focuses on ecosystem service-based incentives for forestland owners and includes a forest carbon offset protocol called Northwest Neutral, which was developed to provide access to emerging carbon markets for small woodland owners.